Hudson Reed Faucets

 "We have requested for the new IAPMO certificate, And it will be updated shortly on the website.
 It will probably be in the next month or so."In response to yet another request we were instructed that the best way to locate the certificates was to Google the web.
-We did find certificates, for shower components, that expired in 2016 and have not been renewed.
+We did find certificates, for shower components, that expired in 2016 and have not been renewed, but nothing for faucets.

 After two years no certificates have appeared on the company's North American websites, and we have never received a certificate from the company.
 It's not that the company is ignorant of U.S./Canadian certification requirements.
 It has certified showers in the past, and has active certifications for a few valves at IAPMO-RT as of the date of this report.
 It just chooses to ignore the requirements.

 The fact that Hudson Reed faucets are made in China, where safety standards in general are very loose, and where safety standards for toxic materials such as lead, mercury, cadmium and arsenic do not exist at all, heightens the concern over the potential hazards of these products.
 No one, not even the most experienced expert, can determine whether a faucet contains dangerous amounts of hazardous substances just by looking at it.
 Only extensive testing can do that — the very testing that Hudson Reed has not done.